Avoided Emissions Certificates

 Many organisations already report these avoided emissions as part of their circularity or ESG narratives — but few can substantiate them with evidence that meets assurance and audit standards.

-These certificates convert the environmental benefits of a real refurbishment or reuse activity into verifiable documentation, enabling organisations to:
+Avoided Emissions Certificates change that.
+They convert the environmental benefits of a real refurbishment or reuse activity into verifiable documentation.

-● Make accurate, defensible environmental claims
+● Accurate, defensible environmental claims

-● Demonstrate circularity achievements with evidence rather than estimates
+● Evidence rather than estimates

 Why Avoided Emissions Matter